eGate is an automated way to get through passport control.

 eGate and privacy

-When you use eGate, Customs, Biosecurity and Immigration officials will use the information you provide – including your photo – to clear you and your items across NZ's border.
+When you use eGate, Customs, Biosecurity and Immigration officials will use the information you provide – including your photo – to clear you and your items across New Zealand's border.

-You can find more privacy information on the passenger arrival or departure card.
+You can find more privacy information on the paper arrival declaration on our Privacy page.

 Relevant NZ legislation: